-- 1. From the Content Explorer, open the stylesheet that you want to modify. - 2.
-In the local toolbar, make sure the first button displays View: Advanced.
+- 1. From the Content Explorer, open the stylesheet that you want to modify. - In the local toolbar, make sure the first button displays View: Advanced.
 If the button displays View: Simplified instead, then click it.

-- 3. In the upper-left corner of the Stylesheet Editor, click in the drop-down field and select

-Paragraph Styles

-| - 4.
-(Optional) You can use the toggle button in the local toolbar to show properties below in a group view or an alphabetical view. - 5.
+- 3. In the upper-left corner of the Stylesheet Editor, click in the drop-down field and select Paragraph Styles - 4.
+(Optional) You can use the toggle button in the local toolbar to show properties below in a group view 🗐 or an alphabetical view 🗐. - 5.
 In the Styles section of the editor, expand the MadCap|relationshipsHeading style.
-Then select the appropriate style class under it: - concept This class lets you change the look of the heading that is displayed above any concept links (i.e., any topics found in the "concept" column of the relationships table). - reference This class lets you change the look of the heading that is displayed above any reference links (i.e., any topics found in the "reference" column of the relationships table). - task This class lets you change the look of the heading that is displayed above any task links (i.e., any topics found in the "task" column of the relationships table).
+Then select the appropriate style class under it: - concept This class lets you change the look of the heading that is displayed above any concept links (i.e., any topics found in the "concept" column of the relationships table). - reference This class lets you change the look of the heading that is displayed above any reference links (i.e., any topics found in the "reference" column of the relationships table). - task This class lets you change the look of the heading that is displayed above any task links (i.e., any topics found in the "task" column of the relationships table). - ▶ NOTE If you want to apply a setting that is used for all three of the classes, you can select the parent MadCap|relationshipsHeading style.
+Whatever you set for that style will trickle down to the three classes, unless a different value is already specified on that class.